dmccreary/niem-to-owl/README.md

 I originally created this after a question on a webinar.
 The normal way I did this was to convert the NIEM into a metadata registry and then generate the OWL file.
-However since the core NIEM elements are in a single XSL file I pointed out the transform would be easy.
+However since the core NIEM elements are in a single XSD file I pointed that a direct transform would be easy.
 I like OWL files because they were way to validate that my transforms to a sub-schema were correct and that all classes and superclasses were included.